 - a.
 Sent by the contractor to the Ministry of Foreign Affairs in Kabul via email: - 1.
 Official letter from a senior representative of the contractor which provides: - i.
 List of the contractor's employees who are applying for visas, including their (1) first name, (2) surname, (3) country of citizenship, and (4) passport number; and - ii.
-Name of representative who collect applicants' passports in order to provide original passports to the Embassy/Consulate; - b.
-Brought by the contractor employee of the contracting company's representative to the Afghan Embassy/Consulate outside Afghanistan: - 1.
+Name of representative who collect applicants' passports in order to provide original passports to the Embassy/Consulate; - Brought by the contractor employee of the contracting company's representative to the Afghan Embassy/Consulate outside Afghanistan: - 1.
 Original passport with at least six months' validity remaining; - 2.
-Notarized visa application form (Starting 3 April 2015, Afghanistan embassies and consulates in the U.S. began requiring notarization of each individual's visa application form, despite the absence of any indication on the application form that the form requires notarization.
-Applicability of this requirement at Afghan Embassies and Consulates outside the U.S. is currently unclear.)
-Attorneys at NATO RS/USFOR-A legal offices in Afghanistan will be available to notarize visa applications that will be submitted outside of Afghanistan. - One 4 x 5 cm photo; - 4. \$360 standard visa processing fee for a one-year, multiple entry visa and \$200 visa fee for first-time visa applicants.
+Visa application form (Note: Prior to 2 May 2015 the embassy required applications to be notarized.
+On 2 May 2015, RS LEGAD was informed the embassy would no longer require applications be notarized.) - 3.
+One 4 x 5 cm photo; - \$360 standard visa processing fee for a one-year, multiple entry visa and \$200 visa fee for first-time visa applicants.